Aethereux/AsuraADBot/ReadMe.md

 # Asura Ad Bot & Crash Bot for iOS

-This project is a custom ImGui-based menu for iOS Unreal Engine games.
+This project is a custom ImGui-based menu for ARK: Survival Evolved 2.0.
 It provides automated tools for server advertisements (Ad Bot) and targeted server disruptions (Crash Bot).
 Built as a lightweight floating menu, it integrates directly with game internals to provide seamless automation and control.

 ---